-Medieval and Renaissance Theatre: the Popular and
+Medieval and Renaissance Theatre: the Popular and the Elite

-Note/s: Subject not offered in 1997.
+Staff Contact: Rob Jordan CP7.5 HPW3.5 Prerequisite: THFI1000, or THFI1001 plus THFI1002 Note/s: Subject not offered in 1998.
+Excluded THST2000, THST2002.

+Shakespeare, his Contemporaries and the Actor Staff Contact: John Golder CP7.5 S1 HPW3.5 Prerequisite: THFI1000, or THFI1001 plus THFI1002 Note/s: Subject offered in first part of session.
 Excluded THST2000.
-THST2002.

-Shakespeare, his Contemporaries and the Actor

-CP7.5 S1 HPW3.5 Prerequisite: THFI1000

-Note/s: Subject offered in first part of session.
-Excluded

-THST2000.

 This subject considers staging and performance practices in the Elizabethan/Jacobean theatre, with special concentration on the craft and profession of the actor.
-Attention will be given to contemporary playtexts that dramatize actors in rehearsal and performance.
+Attention will be given to contemporary playtexts that dramatise actors in rehearsal and performance.

-French Theatre in the Age of Louis XIV
+French Theatre in the Age of Louis XIV Staff Contact: John Golder

-Note/s: Subject offered in first part of session.
+CP7.5 S2 HPW3.5 Prerequisite: THFI1000, or THFI1001 plus THFI1002 Note/s: Subject offered in first part of session.
 Excluded THST2001, THST2003.